basharovV/musicat/README.md

 ## Introduction

 This is a player that I built for personal use, with the goal of re-connecting with my local music library in the age of streaming.
-It's pleasant to use, with a modern UX that is fresh yet feels familiar to classic software like Winamp, foobar2000.
+It's pleasant to use, with a modern UX that is fresh yet feels familiar to classic software like Winamp, foobar2000 and iTunes.
 It's fast, audiophile-friendly and can handle large libraries of all formats.
 I wanted to create a tool that puts me as the listener back in the driver's seat, taking an active role in organizing and enriching my library of music that I curate with passion.

 ## For melomaniacs